-9. Net Loss Per Share Attributable to Common Stockholders
+8. Net Loss Per Share

 The Company calculates basic net loss per share by dividing net loss by the weighted-average number of shares of common stock outstanding, excluding restricted common stock.
-The weighted-average number of shares of common stock used in the basic and diluted net loss per share calculation include the pre-funded warrants issued in connection with the Private Placement as the pre-funded warrants are exercisable at any time for nominal cash consideration.
-As of September 30, 2022, no pre-funded warrants have been exercised and there were pre-funded warrants to purchase an aggregate of 24,696,206 shares of common stock outstanding.
+The weighted-average number of shares of common stock used in the basic and diluted net loss per share calculation include the pre-funded warrants issued in connection with the private placement as the pre-funded warrants are exercisable at any time for nominal cash consideration.
+As of March 31, 2023, the Company issued an aggregate of 2,582,557 shares of common stock upon the cashless exercise of pre-funded warrants to purchase 2,583,144 shares of common stock and had pre-funded warrants to purchase up to 8,427,508 shares of common stock outstanding.
 The Company has generated a net loss in all periods presented, so the basic and diluted net loss per share are the same, as the inclusion of the potentially dilutive securities would be anti-dilutive.